-As of today, it’s the smallest lens available for Canon DSLRs, along with its crop-sensor (almost-)equivalent, the EF-S 24mm f/2.8 STM.
-The latter was my first lens ever – so it seemed reasonable to purchase the 40mm when I jumped ship to full-frame cameras.
+Today, it’s the smallest lens available for Canon DSLRs… along with the almost-equivalent crop sensor lens, the EF-S 24mm f/2.8 STM.
+The latter was my first lens ever.
+So it seemed reasonable to purchase the 40mm when I jumped ship to full frame cameras.

-The 40mm with its shorter base focal length is a more effective to-be-macro lens.
-Not to mention that it retains sharpness much better than the 50mm at close focusing distances.
+The 40mm, with its shorter base focal length, is a more effective to-be-macro lens.
+And it retains sharpness much better than the 50mm at close focusing distances.

 What’s in the Box?